 FUNDING AREAS: Education & Leadership, Arts & Culture, Health, Humanitarian & Youth

-BACKGROUND: A Philadelphia native, Anne Welsh McNulty attended Villanova University and earned an M.B.A. from the Wharton School at the University of Pennsylvania, where she received her MBA.
-McNulty was a managing director of Goldman Sachs and served as a senior executive of the Goldman Sachs Hedge Fund Strategies Group.
-After her time at Goldman, McNulty went on to cofound JBK Partners, a real estate company, and is based in Florida.
+BACKGROUND: A Philadelphia native, Anne Welsh McNulty graduated from Villanova University and earned an M.B.A. from the Wharton School at the University of Pennsylvania.
+She was a managing director of Goldman Sachs and served as a senior executive of the Goldman Sachs Hedge Fund Strategies Group.
+McNulty went on to cofound JBK Partners, a real estate company based in Florida.
 John McNulty was a graduate of St. Joseph’s University and Wharton.

-ARTS & CULTURE: McNulty's foundation also earmarks funds for arts and culture.
-Recent grantees include The Joyce Theater, Film Forum, the Classic Stage Company, the Whitney Museum of American Art, and the Metropolitan Opera.
+ARTS & CULTURE: McNulty has supported arts and culture in New York City.
+Past grantees include the Joyce Theater, Film Forum, the Classic Stage Company, the Whitney Museum of American Art, and the Metropolitan Opera.
 Outside of New York, she has supported the Aspen Art Museum.